SANDOPT/Gradient-Tracking-Algorithmic-Framework/README.md

 [2] Berahas, Albert S., Raghu Bollapragada, and Shagun Gupta.
 "A Flexible Gradient Tracking Algorithmic Framework for Decentralized Optimization." arXiv preprint [arXiv:2312.06814](http://arxiv.org/abs/2312.06814) (2023).

+Code to generate results for Qudartic problem and logistic regression experiments for the deterministic framework GTA and randomized frameowrk RGTA can be found in their respective repositories.